tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina sites:info \[options\]

-Describe a given repo in Tina
+Describe a given site in Tina

 #### Options

-      -url, --ssh_url <ssh_url>  Specify a repo to use instead of using the repo from the current context (optional)
+      -url, --ssh_url <ssh_url>  Specify a site to use instead of using the site from the current context (optional)

 ### tina sites:add

-Add a repo into Tina, based on the site context that this command is run from.
+Add a site into Tina, based on the site context that this command is run from.

-Each repo can multiple branches.
+Each site can multiple branches.

 ### tina sites:remove

-Remove a repo from Tina.
+Remove a site from Tina.
-This will remove the repo from Tina based on the repository context that this command is run from.
+This will remove the site from Tina based on the repository context that this command is run from.

 ### tina users \[options\]

-List users on a Tina repo.
+List users on a Tina site.

 #### Options